fylgja/site/src/components/scroll-slider.md

 ## How to use

-To create a slider.
-You will need a wrapper element with the class `.scroll-slider`.
+To create a slider, you will need a wrapper element with the class `.scroll-slider`.

 Any direct children of the slider will become scroll items.

 ```html